TrinaNix4/CS1400_Python_Programs/Readme.md

 * efficient insertion and deletion operations; just change the pointers
 * disadvantages - slower random access time than arrays to access a node at a specific index
 * require additional memory for storing the pointers

+# Tree

+- a heirarchical structure consisting of nodes - a root node, and the root node might have links to several different places.

+- heirarchical structure with a root, nodes, and children.

+- each node may have zero or more child nodes and except for the root node, each node has exactly one parent node.

+- root node is the topmost and has no parent;

+e.g. file systems on a computer